Fiat Pininfarina Cabriolet

 By the end of manufacture in 1966, total production had reached 34,211 with sporting versions (1500 S/1600 S), equipped with OSCA built twin cam engines, reaching a production of 3089.
 The Cabriolet was superseded by the Fiat 124 Sport Spider, introduced in 1966.

 First generation

+1200 Cabriolet

 Pininfarina had shown a similar, OSCA-powered convertible called the Fiat-OSCA 1500 GT at the 1958 Turin Motor Show.
 Production models received the same 1221 cc OHV engine as the earlier 1200 TV Trasformabile/Spider, albeit somewhat more powerful, with 59 CV.
 The two-seat 1200 Cabriolet also retained the chassis of the 1200 TV Trasformabile.
 Front suspension is independent with coil and wishbone, combined with a live, leaf sprung rear axle.
+The first units built of the 1200 Cabriolet came without separate wind deflector windows in the doors and without side indicators in the front fenders, but those details were added after a few months of production.